Media in Washington, D.C.: Terrestrial television

 by Charles Francis Jenkins, three years later Charles Jenkins Laboratories started operations of W3XK, the first TV station in the United States, since then new television networks aired and operated in Washington D.C.
-This was the main TV medium until 1950's when first cable television systems started to operate.
-Terrestrial television in Washington D.C. aired in analog format using VHF (channels 2 to 13), UHF (channels 2 to 69).
+This was the main TV medium until the 1950s when the first cable television systems started to operate.
+Terrestrial television in Washington D.C. aired in analog format using VHF (channels 2 to 13), UHF (channels 14 to 69).

-Analog terrestrial television is starting to be shutting down in order to be replaced by digital format, both analog and digital television can be tuned or accessed with the use of traditional television antennas.
+Analog terrestrial television is starting to be shut down in order to be replaced by digital format, both analog and digital television can be tuned or accessed with the use of traditional television antennas.
 Most Baltimore-area television stations can also be seen in the Washington region; besides being viewed clearly in the District, they can especially be seen in the suburbs of the Interstate 95 corridor between both cities.

 Digital terrestrial television

 From 2009 to 2022 US transitioned from analogical terrestrial television to digital terrestrial television, this television stations continue to be open to de public with traditional antennas without having to pay for cable television packages.